Investigation and Accountability Framework

 Technical Evidence Required

-Foundation contracts professional forensic analysts (e.g., Bellingcat).
-Claims need specific measurable anomalies: noise pattern inconsistencies, impossible lighting geometry, metadata violations.
+Coalition contracts professional photography forensic analysts (e.g., Bellingcat).
+Claims require claimant to submit the image file.
+Analysts examine images for specific measurable anomalies: noise pattern inconsistencies, impossible lighting geometry, metadata violations, sensor artifact mismatches.
 "This looks suspicious" gets rejected immediately.
+Foundation never sees submitted images—only image hashes if committee approves action.

 Enhanced Protections for High-Risk Contexts